-I wrote about Style Resolutions at the beginning of 2009, and I talked about transforming your style to be more reflective of who you are.
+I wrote about Style Resolutions at the beginning of the year, and I talked about transforming your style to be more reflective of who you are.
 If you’ve ever wanted to change your style up but have been apprehensive or haven’t gotten around to it, let me suggest reinventing your style this summer!

 Why reinvent your style?